lemnis/caniemail/_features/aria-dialog_role.md

   "test_results_url": "https://a11ysupport.io/tech/aria/dialog_role",
   "test_url": "https://a11ysupport.io/tech/aria/dialog_role",
   "notes_by_num": {
-    "1": "ARIA dialog role must use document mode: An element in the dialog had to receive focus before the contents of the dialog would be read by NVDA."
+    "1": "Didn't convey the boundaries of the dialog", "2": "ARIA dialog role must use document mode: An element in the dialog had to receive focus before the contents of the dialog would be read by NVDA.", "3": "Didn't convey the name of the dialog",
+    "4": "Didn't convey its role"
   },
   "stats": {
     "jaws": {